AdobeDocs/federated-audience-composition.en/help/start/faq.md

 +++Is there any temporary storage in Federated Audience Composition?

 No, Federated Audience Composition only stores metadata (schema descriptions).
-No customer data is transiting.
-The Audience export flow is done directly from Adobe Experience Platform Audience Portal (via [Destination](../connections/destinations.md)) to the customer database.
-The creation and update flow is done directly from your data warehouse database to Adobe Experience Platform Audience Portal.
+No customer data is transiting. <!--The Audience export flow is done directly from Adobe Experience Platform Audience Portal (via [Destination](../connections/destinations.md)) to the customer database.
+The creation and update flow is done directly from your data warehouse database to Adobe Experience Platform Audience Portal.-->

 +++